 The Mediterranean is indeed a sea apart.
 Completely surrounded by an alternation of mountainous reliefs and desert plains, abrupt capes and long beaches, strewn with numerous islands of vast dimensions and with coasts most often steep, it is subject to the coastal effects of strong thermal breezes, katabatic winds, and by various local meteorological phenomena that combine with the general meteorological conditions linked to the movements and conflicts of the air masses that are sweeping over it.
 A real headache for meteorologists, and even more for the navigators since Ulysse and the Phoenician merchants !

-Fortunately, meteorological science has progressed considerably, and high resolution models allow excellent medium term forecasts, i.e. maturity 3 at 4 days.
+Fortunately, meteorological science has progressed considerably, and high resolution models allow excellent medium term forecasts, i.e. maturity 3 up to 4 days.
 This is quite adequate since we rarely spend more than 48 hours at sea to cross it from one coast to another.
-It may be useful to use model ARPEGE at 4 days by Météo-France which covers all the Mediterranean with a resolution of 6 NM.
-We will complement for the short distances with AROME at 36-42 hours and very high resolution (1,5 NM), covering the southern area of French coast down to the south of Sardinia and the Balearic Islands.
+It may be useful to use model ARPEGE up to 4 days by Météo-France which covers all the Mediterranean with a resolution of 6 nautical miles.
+We will complement for the short distances with AROME up to 36-42 hours and very high resolution (1,5 NM), covering the southern area of French coast down to the south of Sardinia and the Balearic Islands.

 For the central and eastern region, from the Tyrrhenian Sea to Turkey, we can use the numerous WRF models offered by the web site OpenSkiron (¹) with resolutions ranging from 12 km to 4 km.
 Don't forget to stay tuned to local radio alerts concerning very localized phenomena.